A Plan

 Photo by Tim Mossholder on Pexels.com

 With Rule 56 the Supreme Court balances these competing interests.
-It authorizes the granting of Sally’s motion given these conditions:
+It authorizes the granting of Sally’s motion given certain conditions.
+These include in part:

 • Sally proves that no genuine dispute exists regarding the facts relevant to her claim;